 Can kidney disease be reversed if in early stage?
 My recent blood test HgbA1c 7.6%, BUN 6, creatinine is in range but running high.
 I HOPE this is reversible.
 I am 50.
 I would drink 2 cups of coffee and diet soda with meals.
 Now I have changed and drink lots of water constantly throughout the day.
 I feel better, no need for coffee.
 I hope this gets better.

 I am unable to make a specific diagnosis based on the information that you present.
 This may represent diabetic kidney disease, but I am unable to provide a diagnosis or prognosis based on this information.
-I suggest that you discuss your concerns with the physician who has cared for this person prior to his death.
-Hypoglycemia is usually … Continue reading →
+I suggest that you visit … Continue reading →

 You should be consulting with a nephrologist in your area to determine the best treatment and management for your kidney disease.
 Your blood pressure should be well controlled to less than 130/80.
 You should follow a low salt diet and … Continue reading →